 Managing Python Dependencies – Everything You Need To Know

 When managing Python environments, one of the key concerns is dependency management.
 Dependencies are all of the software components required by your project in order for it to work as intended and avoid runtime errors.

 You can count on PyPI (the Python Package Index) to provide packages that can help you get started on everything from data manipulation to machine learning to web development, and more.
-This can be a huge time saver, but resolving dependencies required between all the packages you need can also be a huge time sink.
-To be able to go from writing code to delivering complete Python applications in a production environment, you’ll need to master dependencies.
-That means being able to:
+This can be a huge time saver, but resolving dependencies required between all the packages you need can also be a huge time sink since pip doesn’t currently support dependency resolution.
+The ActiveState Platform is the only solution that currently supports both:

 - Dependency Resolution – automatically ensures that all dependencies pulled in by a package are compatible with the rest of your Python environment.